Jim McMahon: Post-retirement

-Legal trouble
+Legal troubles

-Since retiring from football in 1997, he has worked as a restaurant owner and motivational speaker.
-He was apprehended in Florida for drunk driving in 2003.
-Upon being pulled over, McMahon allegedly got out of his car and said to the police, "I'm too drunk; you got me."
+In November 2003, McMahon was apprehended in Navarre, Florida for driving under the influence.
+"One breathalyzer exam put McMahon's blood-alcohol level at 0.261 percent, another put it at 0.258 percent.
+The legal limit in Florida is 0.08 percent," the Associated Press reported.
+"During a sobriety test, Mr. McMahon looked at the officer and said, 'I'm too drunk.
+You got me,'" a Santa Rosa County, Florida sheriff spokesperson said.

-On April 9, 2012, it was reported that McMahon was targeted by the Federal Deposit Insurance Corporation (FDIC) for $104 million in bad loans made by the now closed, Chicago-based Broadway Bank, of which he was a member of the board.
-The FDIC wanted to recover $104 million in loans made by the bank before it was shut down, according to the newspaper.
-In addition to McMahon, six other former Broadway Bank board members and two former bank executives had been targeted.
-McMahon only approved one loan out of the 17 bad loans for a $28 million Miami beach condo project.
+On April 9, 2012, it was reported that McMahon was targeted by the Federal Deposit Insurance Corporation (FDIC) for $104 million in bad loans made by Chicago-based Broadway Bank, where McMahon was a member of the board.
+The FDIC sought to recover $104 million in loans made by the bank before it was shut down.
+In addition to McMahon, six other former Broadway Bank board members and two former bank executives were targeted.
+McMahon approved only one of the 17 bad loans, which was used for the purchase of a $28 million Miami Beach condominium project.
 The FDIC said the bank lost $19.5 million on the loan.
 McMahon said in a statement that the FDIC's claims were without merit and he expected to be vindicated.
 "I am proud to have served as an outside, independent director for a brief part of the bank's history," he wrote, according to the Sun-Times.
 In 2016, the FDIC settled its lawsuit against the bank with a $5 million settlement.

 Concussions

-In a November 6, 2010, interview, McMahon admitted to having memory problems due to injuries suffered on the football field.
-McMahon was quoted as saying, 'There are a lot of times when I walk into a room and forget why I walked in there.'
-McMahon, along with six other retired professional football players, filed a class action lawsuit against the NFL in August 2011, citing the league's negligence and misconduct in its handling of concussion-related injuries; the suit followed lawsuits filed shortly before by 75 other NFL retirees making similar claims as well as asserting that the NFL knew about the dangers concussions posed to NFL athletes as far back as the 1920s and actively withheld the information from the affected and the general public until the summer of 2010.
+In a November 6, 2010 interview, McMahon admitted to having memory problems due to injuries suffered on the football field.
+McMahon was quoted as saying, "There are a lot of times when I walk into a room and forget why I walked in there."

+Along with six other retired professional football players, McMahon filed a class action lawsuit against the NFL in August 2011, citing the league's negligence and misconduct in its handling of concussion-related injuries.
+It followed lawsuits filed shortly before by 75 other NFL retirees making similar claims in addition to asserting that the NFL knew about the dangers concussions posed to its athletes as far back as the 1920s and actively withheld the information from the affected and the general public until summer of 2010.
 The August suit that McMahon joined seeks to expand the scope of the suit to potentially all NFL players who suffered game-related concussions or head injuries.

-On September 27, 2012, it was reported that at age 53, McMahon had been diagnosed as being in the early stages of dementia.
-McMahon's condition has since improved after receiving chiropractic treatment, citing less frequent headaches and improved short-term memory.
-His better health was documented in 2017 by longtime San Francisco Chronicle columnist Scott Ostler.
-In the years following his initial neck realignment, McMahon earned a bachelor's degree from Brigham Young University and participated in a celebrity golf tournament.
-McMahon expressed skepticism toward the effectiveness of NFL-sanctioned treatments for head and neck injuries, believing them to prioritize corporate interests over player well-being.
+On September 27, 2012, it was reported that, at age 53, McMahon had been diagnosed as being in the early stages of dementia.

+The improvement in McMahon's health was documented in 2017 by longtime San Francisco Chronicle columnist Scott Ostler.
+McMahon expressed skepticism toward the effectiveness of NFL-sanctioned treatments for head and neck injuries, believing that NFL officials prioritize corporate interests over player well-being.